Fisheries Society

 Objectives

-The New Mexico Student Subunit of the American Fisheries Society is an organization of undergraduate and graduate students interested in fisheries management, ecology, and conservation.
-We operate under the Arizona/New Mexico Chapter of the American Fisheries Society.
+The New Mexico Student Subunit of the American Fisheries Society is an organization of undergraduate and graduate students interested in aquatic sciences such as fisheries management, aquatic ecology, and conservation.
+The NMSU Subunit is affiliated with the Arizona-New Mexico Chapter of the American Fisheries Society.

 News and Links